ipasir2/.github/profile/README.md

 This culminated in some initial weighting and discussions about IPASIR-2.
 The resulting draft shall serve as a foundation for further discussions.

-The reverse acronym IPASIR is pronounced as "IPA, Sir?" to honour all the barkeepers who have offered us an Indian Pale Ale (IPA).
+The reverse acronym IPASIR is pronounced as in "IPA, Sir?".
-The gentleman with a glas of IPA became an inoffical IPASIR mascot - the real IPA-Sir.
-In the title image of this workgroup, the IPA-Sir holds already two IPA to indicate the version increment coming with IPASIR-2.
+With this proposal we "make it two".

 If you feel entitled to support this project with substantial contributions, please contact one of the members of this group.